A search for heavy axion-like particles in light-by-light scattering at the FCC-hh: Numerical results

 The fact that the PbPb collision is more sensitive to the ALP coupling in the $60-700$ GeV mass range shows that the photon flux enhancement is powerful enough to overcome the luminosity deficit ($110 \text{ nb}^{-1}$ against $20 \text{ ab}^{-1}$), but only within a range where the ion-ion scattering remains coherent.

-The $3\sigma$ and $5\sigma$ discovery limits on the ALP coupling are presented in Figs.~\ref{fig:FCCSSdiscdelta_0} and \ref{fig:FCCSSdisc_5_delta_0}, respectively.
-One can see that the curves in these figures are similar to the corresponding curves in Fig.~\ref{fig:FCCSSexcldelta_0}.
-As is the case with the exclusion constraints, the most stringent $3\sigma$ and $5\sigma$ limits on the ALP coupling $f_a^{-1}$ are achieved for the proton-proton collision around $m_a \simeq 1$ TeV.
+The $3\sigma$ and $5\sigma$ discovery limits on the ALP coupling are presented in the middle and right panels of Fig.~\ref{fig:FCCSSall_delta_0}, respectively.
+As is the case with the exclusion constraints, the most stringent $3\sigma$ ($5\sigma$) limits on the ALP coupling $f_a^{-1}$ are achieved for the proton-proton collision around $m_a \simeq 1$ TeV.

+A probe of the ALP production in pp and pPb collisions at the FCC-hh could be realized by searching for $\gamma\gamma$ pairs produced in coincidence with intact protons reconstructed in very forward proton detector (FPD), such as the Precision Proton Spectrometer planned by the CMS Collaboration for the HL-LHC \cite{CMS_PPS_1}-\cite{CMS_PPS_3}.
+In a central exclusive production like $pp \rightarrow pXp$ or $pPb \rightarrow pXPb$ intact protons lose a fraction $\xi = \Delta p/p$ of their longitudinal momentum.
+We assume that the FPD at the FCC-hh could have an acceptance of $0.003 \leq \xi \leq 0.2$.

+The 95\% C.L. limits, as well as $3\sigma$ and $5\sigma$ discovery limits on the ALP coupling obtained with the use of the FPD are shown in Fig.~\ref{fig:FCCSSall_02_003_delta_0}.
+To improve the ratio $S/B$, we have imposed the cut $m_{\gamma\gamma} > 1$ TeV.
+The invariant mass of the outgoing diphoton pair is equal to $\sqrt{\xi_1\xi_2 s}$, where $\xi_1$ and $\xi_2$ are the energy fractions of the colliding photons.
+At the 100 TeV hadron collider, the lower bound $\xi_{\min} = 0.003$ sets a threshold of $m_{\gamma\gamma} \simeq 236$ GeV.
+To obey the cut $m_{\gamma\gamma} > 1$ TeV, it is enough to have a FPD acceptance of $\xi > 0.01$.
+Thus, the value of the pp cross section does not change, if we use $\xi_{\min} = 0.003$.
+Moreover, the dominant contribution to the cross section comes from an intermediate region $\xi \simeq 0.01-0.1$, i.e. well below 0.2.
+Therefore, the upper bound $\xi_{\max} = 0.2$ does not effectively remove any relevant part of the phase space, and the bounds on $f_a^{-1}$ remain essentially unchanged.

+In contrast, in the pPb collision a situation is quite different because of a much softer spectrum of the photon emitted by the lead ion \eqref{dist_gamma_N}, which makes the cross sections sensitive to the $\xi$ cuts.
+As a result, we come to stronger bounds on $f_a^{-1}$ in the ALP mass region 80 GeV -- 1 TeV.
+This behavior can be verified by comparing the curves in Fig.~\ref{fig:FCCSSall_02_003_delta_0} with the corresponding curves in Fig.~\ref{fig:FCCSSall_delta_0}.